-Have you ever had a feeling that automated testing is becoming overhead for the project?
+Have you ever had a feeling that aed testing is becoming overhead for the project?
 That the effort to keep them green seems to be higher than the added value?
 Then maybe what you do is integration testing and not unit testing.

 Unit testing over integration testing

 I had the following discussion last week: “Do you have unit tests?”, “Sure.
 We do continuous delivery, unit tests are essential for us.” …… “I’ve looked at your tests and I think that they are more integration tests than unit tests.”, “That’s just a matter of terminology.
 You know.
 Our application is heavily data-driven.
 There’s practically nothing to unit test.
 We must go to database.”

 Hmm.
 Heavily data-driven.
 What does that mean?
 Isn’t every piece of software data driven?
 Ok, stop philosophising.

 First of all, let’s make it clear what is typical for unit testing:

 - Don’t access database

 - Don’t depend on system time